 The 1-Week Rule: I am happy to fix any grading errors.
 Any grading disputes or grading mistakes needs to be brought to my attention within one week of when the assignment was distributed or made available to the entire class.
 After 1-week from this date, regardless if you did not attend class to receive your graded assignment, grades are permanent.
+Your must turn your assignment back in to be regraded.
+You must write a cover page or write on the top of the assignment on the first page what problem needs regraded and why.
+It is advisable to take a picture of your work before turning back in for a regrade.
 Any attempt to alter a previously graded assignment in any way, such as adding information to it, removing information from it, or simply altering the previously presented work for a better grade is considered Academic Dishonesty and will be treated as such.
+Regrades will be returned any time before the end of the semester and are often very delayed in getting returned due to current grading taking precedence over regrades and there being limited time for grading.